aws/karpenter-provider-aws/website/content/en/preview/tasks/set-resource-limits.md

 In response to a new set of pending pods, Karpenter calculates another 6 core instance is needed.
 Karpenter *does not create* the instance, because the resource limit has been met.

+{{% alert title="Note" color="primary" %}}
+Karpenter provisioning is highly parallel.
+Because of this, limit checking is eventually consistent, which can result in overrun during rapid scale outs.
+{{% /alert %}}

 ### Example Provisioner:

 ```